dashpay/dash-network-deploy/README.md

 parallel.

-This is work in progress and in its initial state only meant to be used by Dash Core developers to assist in Dash Evolution development.
+This is work in progress and in its initial state only meant to be used by Dash Core developers to assist in Dash Platform development.

 ## Installation